xdjia/vstar_slides/slides.md

 ### Program Input Learning

-Infer formal grammars of inputs from
+Learn formal grammars of inputs from
 **black-box programs** and **sample valid inputs**.
 * **Oracle**: The black-box program
   * A calculator